-Sautéed Chicken Cutlets with Cherry Tomatoes, Olives, Feta and Basil ~ this recipe definitely transforms everyday chicken cutlets into something spectacular!
+Sauteed Chicken Cutlets with Cherry Tomatoes, Olives, Feta and Basil ~ is a one-skillet meal made with skinless chicken cutlets, cherry tomatoes, kalamata olives, and topped with feta cheese and fresh basil.
+This recipe definitely transforms everyday chicken cutlets into something spectacular!
 A simple and healthy dish with a Mediterranean flair and amazing flavors that won’t disappoint!

 One package of thin skinless chicken cutlets, one pint of cherry tomatoes, some kalamata olives, garlic, fresh basil, and olive oil is all you need to make this chicken into a FABULOUS dish and it’s perfect every time!
 This is an outstanding chicken dish because the flavors are bold, the colors are vibrant and it’s ready in less than 30 minutes!

-This chicken dish is always satisfying and even a little addicting.
+Sauteed chicken cutlets with cherry tomatoes is always satisfying and even a little addicting.

 We’re always looking for ways to turn a simple package of thin chicken cutlets into something interesting and fabulous for dinner!
 This happens to be one of them.